Back to Robot Intelligence

 RI-5, RI-7

-The frontend stack (Vue 3 + Pinia + Tailwind + Chart.js) and the 5 user-facing views are introduced in 5.1 Implementation.
-Two of those views, AI Coach Chat and Training Remote , are the most technically interesting on the backend side because they cross every layer of the stack (HTTP → FastAPI → ROS 2 → touchscreen GUI).
+Of the five phone views introduced in the dashboard walkthrough above, two are the most technically interesting on the backend side because they cross every layer of the stack (HTTP → FastAPI → ROS 2 → touchscreen GUI): AI Coach Chat and Training Remote.
 Both run over the robot's own WiFi access point with no external network required.

 AI Coach Chat, Phone → FastAPI → ROS → LLM